-- 1. All correspondence with ABOG should be sent by a service that has tracking capability.
-(The USPS does not guarantee delivery dates.) - 2.
-All fees must be paid by credit card through the ABOG website (www.abog.org) and are payable in US Dollars only. - 3.
-Deadlines are based on receipt of the information in the ABOG office.
+- Beginning in calendar year 2020, all physicians who have completed an ACGME fellowship in Female Pelvic Medicine and Reconstructive Surgery must achieve ABOG subspecialty certification within 8 years of completion of their training.
+If certification is not achieved within 8 years, the physician no longer will be eligible to apply for either the written or oral subspecialty examination unless an additional 12 months of subspecialty training is completed. - 2.
+All correspondence with ABOG should be sent by a service that has tracking capability.
+(The USPS does not guarantee delivery dates.) - 3.
+All fees must be paid by credit card through the ABOG website (www.abog.org) and are payable in US Dollars only. - Deadlines are based on receipt of the information in the ABOG office.
 It is the candidate's responsibility to meet all deadlines.
-ABOG is not responsible to notify a candidate of impending deadlines. - 4.
+ABOG is not responsible to notify a candidate of impending deadlines. - 5.
 It is the responsibility of each candidate to be aware of the current requirements for certification as an ABOG subspecialist.
 ABOG does not assume responsibility for notifying a candidate of changing requirements for admissibility to any examination or pending loss of eligibility.
-Candidates must meet the requirements published in the FPMRS Subspecialty Bulletin for the year in which they are to take an examination. - 5.
-Subspecialty certification is time-limited.
-Each subspecialty Diplomate must enter the subspecialty Maintenance of Certification (MOC) program in the year following successful certification, and must also successfully complete each year's MOC assignments to maintain certification. - 6.
+Candidates must meet the requirements published in the FPMRS Subspecialty Bulletin for the year in which they are to take an examination. - Subspecialty certification is time-limited.
+Each subspecialty Diplomate must enter the subspecialty Maintenance of Certification (MOC) program in the year following successful certification, and must also successfully complete each year's MOC assignments to maintain certification. - 7.
 Candidates should be familiar with the material included under the "Policies" tab on the ABOG home page.